prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for GridView in a ModelBottomSheet.
+Flutter demo for showing selected image in ChatInput.
- - We will create bottom sheet with images(from network API) on click '+' icon.
+ - onTap(), we will select image and send on chat.
 Action Item:-
-1. create UI in picker_body.dart
+1. picker_body.dart
-2. Add picker in - chat_input.dart
+2. chat_input.dart
-3. Remove unnecessary code like showing image on top of the screen from - chat_page.dart

 ## Getting Started